RehamMuhammad/My-Reads-React/README.md

 # My Reads App

-It's a Simple Books Web App which enables the user to categorize his books, search for specific book by title or author & view each book details.
+- It's a Simple Books Web App which enables the user to categorize his books, search for specific book by title or author & view each book details.

+- It's a part of FWD Nanodegree program presented from Udacity **(React Development Cross-Skilling)**.

 ## Installation and Setup Instructions
 1. Clone this Repository or if you've the zipped folder unzip it.